Baybay

 Baybay (IPA: [baɪ'baɪ]), officially the City of Baybay (Dakbayan sa Baybay; Syudad han Baybay), is a component city in the province of Leyte, Philippines.
-It has a population of 114,708 people.
+In the 2024 census, it has a population of 114,708 people.

 With an area of 45934 ha, it is the second largest city in the province after Ormoc.
 Formerly, Baybay was the biggest town in Leyte in terms of population and second in terms of land area, after Abuyog.
 The Baybay language, a Visayan language distinct from both Waray and Cebuano, is spoken in the city itself.

 Baybay houses a major port on the central west coast of Leyte, where ferries leave for and from Cebu and other islands.
 It has also the Baybay Public Terminal, serving routes from Tacloban, Ormoc, Maasin, Manila, Davao City, and other towns in Leyte, Southern Leyte, and Samar.

 Generally an agricultural city, the common means of livelihood are farming and fishing.
 Some are engaged in hunting and in forestal activities.
 The most common crops grown are rice, corn, abaca, root crops, fruits, and vegetables.
 Various cottage industries can also be found in Baybay such as bamboo and rattan craft, ceramics, dress-making, fiber craft, food preservation, mat weaving, metal craft, and Philippine furniture manufacturing and other related activities.

 It is the home of the Visayas State University, one of the leading schools in Southeast Asia on agricultural research, and was called as "Resort University."